-Reference to National Health & Wellbeing Outcome: The maintenance of a risk management framework within the Partnership aligns with Outcome 9 (Resources are used effectively and efficiently in the provision of health and social care services).
+Deferrence to National Health 0 The resistance of a viel, more remark from a such the second with in Reference to National Health & The maintenance of a risk management framework within Wellbeing Outcome: the Partnership aligns with Outcome 9 (Resources are used effectively and efficiently in the provision of health and social care services).

-Danasanak NI/A

 Personnel: N/A

-I NI/A

 Carers: N/A

-1

 Provider Organisations: N/A

-T .
+Frovider Organisations.
+IN/A

 Equalities: N/A

 Fairer Scotland Compliance: N/A

 Financial: N/A

+· manoran

+· · ·

 Legal: N/A

-Logan

 Economic Impact: N/A

-Economic impact.
-IN/A

-T

 Sustainability: N/A

 Sustainable Procurement and N/A

 Article 19:

 Risk Implications: Risks to the delivery of the Strategic Plan are identified in

-- the IJB Risk Register
+the IJB Risk Register

+1

 Implications for Glasgow City N/A

 Council:

-· · · · · · · · · · · · · · · · · · ·

 Implications for NHS Greater N/A

 Glasgow & Clyde:

-1. Purpose
+Glasgow & 1.
+Purpose

 - 1.1.
-The purpose of this report is to provide an update to the IJB Finance, Audit and Scrutiny Committee on the IJB Risk Register and key operational risks being managed in the Glasgow City Health and Social Care Partnership. - 1.2.
-This report covers the review carried out in October 2022 in respect of changes to risk in Quarter 2 (Q2) (1 July 2022 to 30 September 2022).
+The purpose of this report is to provide an update to the IJB Finance, Audit and Scrutiny Committee on the IJB Risk Register and to highlight key operational risks being managed in the Glasgow City Health and Social Care Partnership. - 1.2.
+This report covers the review carried out in October 2022 in respect of changes to risk in Quarter 3 (Q3) (1 October 2022 to 31 December 2022).